mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Usage and Examples

-In this section we first show how to estimate a mixed VAR model, compute predictions from it and how to visualize it based on simulated data.
+In this section, we first show how to estimate a mixed VAR model, compute predictions from it and visualize it based on simulated data.
 Then we show how to specify and sample from a mixed VAR model in order to generate the data used earlier for estimation.
-We then fit a mixed VAR model or oder 3 to resting state fMRI data.
+We then fit a mixed VAR model of oder 3 to resting state fMRI data.